 The mind is a non-material entity that exists in an animal with a nervous system and that functions to

-– sense signals from its environment (such as light, sound, and tactile stimuli), from its own body (such as proprioceptive stimuli, vestibular stimuli, and pain from internal organs), and from within itself (such as emotion, thought, and memory);
+– sense signals from outside its body (such as light, sound, and tactile stimuli), from its own body parts (such as proprioceptive stimuli from joints and muscles, vestibular stimuli from vestibular organs, and pain from internal organs), and from within itself (such as emotion, thought, and memory);

-– send signals between its parts (such as between the sensory perception parts, the emotion part, and the consciousness part) and to its effectors (such as striated muscles, smooth muscles, and glands) to control its own body functions and/or to respond to its environment.
+– send signals between its parts (such as between the sensory perception parts, the emotion part, and the consciousness part) and to the effectors of its body (such as striated muscles, smooth muscles, and glands) to control its own body functions and/or to respond to its environment.

 An immature mind is a non-material entity that exists in an animal with a nervous system and that can function to do some, but not all, of the listed activities above because the animal is still in a developing stage, such as a fetus.